johnbender/jqm-rails/doc/post.md

 ## Form Validation

-jQuery Mobile's support for caching multiple pages in an html document can cause issues for Rails form validation and really any sequence of actions that can navigate to the same url many times in a row.
-By default the pages that exist in the html document will be removed when navigating away from them but in general the framework trys to source content and views locally where possible.
+jQuery Mobile's support for caching multiple pages in an html document can cause issues for Rails form validation and really any sequence of actions that can navigate to the same URL many times in a row.
+By default the pages that exist in the html document will be removed when navigating away from them but in general the framework tries to source content and views locally where possible.
 A simple example will illustrate:

 ```html
 <div data-role="page" data-url="/foos">